CLOSER-Cohorts/discovery-customisations/README.md

 # discovery-customisations
-CLOSER DIscovery Custom files to support theme and text
+CLOSER DIscovery Custom files to support theme and other customised pages